lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Images.md

 **Tip:** Double-clicking will end the drawing; this is especially useful when drawing a polygon.

-2. After you finish drawing, you will be prompted to add a tag.
+2. When you have finished drawing, you will be asked to add a tag.
 Choose "Add Tag" and you can [create entities and properties](https://github.com/rsimon/immarkus/wiki/04-Annotating-Images#creating-entities-and-properties-in-annotation-mode).

 # Creating Entities and Properties in Annotation Mode

+To create entities and properties in the annotation mode, follow the steps below.
-You can create and view entities and properties in both annotation mode and [data model mode](https://github.com/rsimon/immarkus/wiki/03-Designing-a-Data-Model).
+* You can also create and view entities and properties in the [data model mode](https://github.com/rsimon/immarkus/wiki/03-Designing-a-Data-Model).

 1. In the Image Gallery click a subfolder containing the images with which you want to work.
 (To locate the Image Gallery, see **Figure 2** in [The Interface](https://github.com/rsimon/immarkus/wiki/02-The-Interface)) This opens the images in the folder.